Thank you to Patrick and Andrea Marshall, Words of Preservation patrons. We are honored by and appreciate your support

 The tour kicked off with an NPR Wyoming interview and an incredible visit to Yellowstone National Park and the Grand Tetons.
 Next, they visited the Great Sand Dunes National Park and Mesa Verde National Park in Colorado, then Joshua Tree and Channel Islands National Parks in California.
-In February, they traveled to Dry Tortugas in Florida, followed by spring trips to Guadalupe Mountains in Texas, Hot Springs National Park in Arkansas.
-In the summer of 2017, they visited the Badlands National Park and Wind Cave in South Dakota, then Black Canyon of the Gunnison National Park in Colorado and 3 National Parks in Alaska (Denali, Wrangell and Glacier Bay).
+In February, they traveled to Dry Tortugas in Florida, followed by spring trips to Guadalupe Mountains in Texas and Hot Springs National Park in Arkansas.
+In the summer of 2017, they visited the Badlands National Park and Wind Cave National Park in South Dakota, then Black Canyon of the Gunnison National Park in Colorado and 3 National Parks in Alaska (Denali, Wrangell and Glacier Bay).
 In October, they will travel to Acadia National Park in Maine plus Cuyahoga Valley National Park in Ohio, followed by the Great Smokey Mountains National Park in November.
 Stay tuned for their travel schedule in 2018!
 Follow Karla on Facebook and/or Twitter for updates and photos of her latest adventures and upcoming speaking and travel schedule.

 Along the way, Morton and Birkelbach are speaking at libraries, universities, National Parks, arts venues and bookstores, doing poetry readings + Q&A sessions about the creative process, poetry and their tour.